clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

       git am ../*.patch

 #.
-Make any desired code changes to the Linux source code files.
+Make any of your desired code changes to the Linux source code files.

 #.
 Track and commit your changes to the local git repo.